Johnson90512/johnson90512.github.io/_posts/2022-09-06-Hack the Box -- Legacy.md

 ![](https://cdn-images-1.medium.com/max/800/1*yEHrmaz-GeuwmX2W-blmqQ.png)

 As you can see from the screenshot using this options gave us a meterpreter session, when running getuid the command returns NT System.
-We should then be able to locate the user.txt as well as the root.txt files in C:\documents and settings\john\user.txt and C:\documents and settings\administrator\root.txt.
+We should then be able to locate the user.txt as well as the root.txt files in `C:\documents and settings\john\user.txt` and `C:\documents and settings\administrator\root.txt`.
 Once the file has been located, typing `type user.txt` and `type root.txt` will give you the flags.